 - SHANY Fimo Canes - a great fimo starter set

-- Glitter – the set I used is no longer available.
-Try the BMC 12pc Multi
+- Glitter - the set I used is no longer available.
+Try this one instead

 - DL Professional French Manicure Clean-Up Brush - my favorite 'smile line' brush to create perfect French manicures and pedicures